tia-cima/Google-Drive-Backup/README.md

        - Click on the name of the API Key you've just created.
        - In the **API Key Permissions** section, set **Mail Send** to **Full Access**.

-    Remember to replace the `SENDGRID_API_KEY` variable in the script with your generated API key.
     Your SendGrid API setup is now complete!
 Keep your API key secure as it allows sending emails from your account.
 In the backup script, you will use this key as the `sendgrid_api_key` variable.
 You can now send transactional emails through your Python application.

     Note: With a free SendGrid account, you can send up to 100 emails per day.
 If you need to send more than that, you will need to upgrade your account.
+Unfortunately, I had no choice but to use Sendgrid for sending emails.
+Using the default python mail functions, after a few days of non-stop mails, Gmail began to block its reception despite the program sent them without problems.

+    IMPORTANT!
+You can choose whatever email address use to send emails with, but they'll likely go into the spam folder because they're not verified.
+You can verify a particular email address at this link: https://docs.sendgrid.com/ui/sending-email/sender-verification.
+Remember to use the same email address you just verified as "from_email" address.

 5. **Run the script**
-    You can run the script using the following command:
+    You can run the script using the CLI or the UI:

+    1. **Using UI script (Recommended)**:
+       - Open your terminal and navigate in the folder where the backup.py and ui.py files are located.
+Run the command `python ui.py`
+       - You can also double-click on ui.py file in order to open it.
+       - When the window opens, simply insert the required values.
+       - You can click on the "info" button to see more details.
+       - You can also save you current data by clicking on "save configuration" and selecting the json file path.
+IMPORTANT!
+Store this file in a secure location because it can contain sensitive data.
+I recommend storing it in the same directory as client.json and token.pickle, I'll explain later.
+       - You can also load a different configuration by clicking on "load configuration".
+The input fields will be filled.
+       - When your selected input fields are filled, you can click on "start backup".
+A new terminal window will open, showing the backup status or possible errors.
+       - Don't close any of these two windows or the backup process will stop.

+    2. **Using CLI**:
+       - Open your terminal and navigate in the folder where the backup.py file is located.
-    `python backup.py --download_folder <folder to download files> --backup_folder <folder to save the backup> --sendgrid_api_key <your SendGrid API key> --from_email <email to send notifications from> --to_email <email to send notifications to> --client_json <path to your Google client json> --hour <hour to start the backup> --minute <minute to start the backup>`
+       - Type the following command, replacing the values in <> with the correct values: `python backup.py --download_folder <folder to download files> --backup_folder <folder to save the backup> --sendgrid_api_key <your SendGrid API key> --from_email <email to send notifications from> --to_email <email to send notifications to> --client_json <path to your Google client json> --hour <hour to start the backup> --minute <minute to start the backup>`
+       - Each value is explained here:
             - `download_folder`: This is the folder where the files from Google Drive will be downloaded.
             - `backup_folder`: This is the folder where the downloaded files will be zipped and saved as a backup.
-    - `sendgrid_api_key`: Your SendGrid API key for sending email notifications.
-    - `from_email`: The email address that will be used to send notifications.
-    - `to_email`: The email address that will receive notifications.
             - `client_json`: The path to your Google client json file.
 This is used to authenticate the script with Google Drive.
             - `hour` and `minute`: The time at which the script will run every day.
             - `hour` and `minute`: The time at which the script will run every day.
             - `retention_days`: How many days to retain old backups.
-For istance, if you want to retain 5 days of backup, you'll have 5 zip in total and everytime the program creates a new zip, the oldest one will be eliminated.
+For instance, if you want to retain 5 days of backup, you'll have 5 zip in total and everytime the program creates a new zip, the oldest one will be eliminated.
+            - `sendgrid_api_key`: Your SendGrid API key for sending email notifications. (optional)
+            - `from_email`: The email address that will be used to send notifications. (optional - requires SendGrid API key)
+            - `to_email`: The email address that will receive notifications. (optional - requires SendGrid API key)

-    Replace the arguments with your desired settings.
-The script will run continuously and start the backup process at the given hour and minute.
+       - The script will now run continuously and start the backup process at the given hour and minute every day.

+    The args "sendgrid_api_key", "from_email" and "to_email" are optional, so you can skip them and run the script without the email notification feature.

 ## 💡 Recommended Settings

-The 'token.pickle' file, which is used for Google Drive authentication, will be saved in the directory above the download and backup folders.
-For instance, if your download folder is "C:\Users\your_user\Desktop\test\d" and your backup folder is "C:\Users\your_user\Desktop\test\b", the 'token.pickle' file will be saved in "C:\Users\your_user\Desktop\test".
-Please ensure that you have write access to this directory.
+The 'token.pickle' file, which is used for Google Drive authentication, will be saved in the same directory as `backup.py` and `ui.py`.
+This file stores the Google Drive API token and it's auto-generated by the APIs, so don't worry if you'll find it in the folder.

-I also recommend to put, in the future 'token.pickle' folder, the 'client_json...' file, in order to have all in one single folder.
+I also recommend putting, in the 'token.pickle' folder, the 'client_json...' file, in order to have it all in one single folder.
+Save here also your config.json or whatever name you choose to assign to it.
+Then, save this whole folder in a secure location, because it contains sensitive data about your Google account and the sendgrid API key.
+You don't need to store also the backup and download folder in a secure location because you can select whatever path you want for them, also a non-secure one.

+Is important to name the folders you're going to use without spaces, sometimes it can be a problem in an environment like raspberry pi OS.
+If you want to divide words, use _ or -.

 ## 📒 Notes

+Keep in mind that only the number of backups you will choose via "retention_days" will be kept, so older backups than "retention_days" will be eliminated.

+The "hour" and "minute" must be in H24 format.
+AM and PM aren't supported, so if you want to start backup at 9PM, you'll have to write 21.
+For starting the script at 12AM, or 00:00, insert "0".

 Unfortunately, this application will result in google’s cloud environment as a test app, so every 7 days a new authentication will be required, blocking the script.
-You will then need, every 7 days, to access the machine to reconfirm the token.
+You will then need, every 7 days, to access the machine in order to reconfirm the token.
+If you can't access your script because you're on vacation or simply not in your home network, you can setup an OpenVPN server on a device like a raspberry pi, so you can access your home network from anywhere in the world and connect to your machine when a new token is needed.
+Follow the instruction at this link: https://www.wundertech.net/openvpn-raspberry-pi-setup-instructions/.
+If your home network changes frequently IP address, you can buy a DDNS to associate with your home network in order to use the DDNS instead of the IP address when configuring OpenVPN.
+You will no longer have problems connecting to the vpn even if your network changes ip frequently since the DDNS will always point to your network.

+In order to request a new token when needed, you can simply access the machine where you're running the script, deleting the old token.pickle file and restart the script changing "hour" and "minute" in order to make the script run instantly.
+A browser window will open where you have to go through the usual authentication process.
+Stop the current instance of the program and restart it with the correct "hour" and "time".

 ## 📄 License